Jeanes Honors Scholarship Deadline is Dec. 1

-The Milligan Honors Program provides an advanced and enriching opportunity for high achieving undergraduate students from all major fields to work together to deepen their intellectual scholarship, engage in creative and professional work, and embrace their roles as servant-leaders.
-You can build a foundation for personal and professional growth and/or prepare for entrance into the nation’s top graduate programs.
+Applicants with a 3.5 GPA and a 29 ACT or 1340 SAT are eligible to join the Milligan Honors Program and apply for the full-tuition Jeanes Honors Scholarship.
+The program provides an advanced and enriching opportunity for high achieving undergraduate students from all major fields to work together to deepen their intellectual scholarship, engage in creative and professional work, and embrace their roles as servant-leaders.

-ALL of the following are required for Honors Program and Jeanes Scholarship consideration:
+The following are required for Honors Program consideration:

 - A high school GPA of at least 3.5 on a 4.0 scale

-- Be fully admitted to Milligan by December 1
+- Be admitted to Milligan by December 1

-- Complete the Honors Program application by December 1, including essay and two additional references from teachers
+- Complete the Jeanes Honors Scholarship application by December 1, including essay and two additional references from teachers

 If you are interested in joining the Honors Program but do not meet the criteria listed above, please feel free to contact the director, Dr. Michael Blouin.

 *The Honors Scholarship of $2,500 may not be combined with any full-tuition scholarships, performing arts, or athletic scholarships.